E-Rinaudo/first_solo_projects/data_visualizations/random_walks/firefly_random_walk/README.md

 >
 > If you wish to clone the entire data visualizations subdirectory, please refer to the "Getting Started" section of the README.md in [data_visualizations][Data-Visualizations-url].
 >
+> If you wish to clone the entire random walks subdirectory, please refer to the "Getting Started" section of the README.md in [random_walks][Random-Walks-url].

 ### Prerequisites